devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 weight = 8
 +++

-Now that you have seen how a developer can quickly start to code using modern tooling, it's time to learn how to proceed with the application towards production.
+Now that you have seen how a developer can quickly start to code using modern cloud native tooling, it's time to learn how to proceed with the application towards production.
 The first step is to implement a CI/CD pipeline to automate new builds.
 Let's call this stage `int` for integration.

+## Install OpenShift Pipelines

 To create and run the build pipeline you'll use OpenShift Pipelines based on project Tekton.
 The first step is to install it:

-- Install `OpenShift Pipelines` from OperatorHub
+- Install `OpenShift Pipelines` from OperatorHub with default settings and give it a few minutes to set up all resources

+## Create App Deployment and Build Pipeline

 After installing the Operator create a new deployment of your game-changing application:

 - Create a new OpenShift project `workshop-int`
 - Switch to the **OpenShift Developer Console**
 - Click the **+Add** menu entry to the left and choose **Import from Git**
-- As **Git Repo URL** enter your Gitea clone URL (There might be a warning about the repo url that you can ignore)
+- As **Git Repo URL** enter your `Gitea` clone URL (There might be a warning about the repo url that you can ignore)
 - As **Import Strategy** select **Builder Image**
 - As **Builder Image** select **Java** and **Red Hat OpenJDK 11 (RHEL 7)**
 - As **Application Name** enter **workshop-app**